 The most common symptoms of Chikungunya in children are skin rashes and fever.
-The other common symptoms of Chikungunya are nausea, headache, joint pain, vomiting and weakness.
-These problems may last for couple of weeks.
+The other common symptoms of Chikungunya are nausea, headache, joint pain, vomiting, and weakness.
+These problems may last for a couple of weeks.
 The virus affects badly within one to twelve days.

 Sometimes it follows the rashes while at other times it may come suddenly and be followed by rashes all over the body in 2-3 days’ time.

 Since children’s joints are developing, the arthritic pain doesn’t last long.
 Also, the virus targets larger joints of a child’s body like the hip joint and knee, which makes the pain a little less.

 7. Nausea and vomiting

 8. Bleeding from the nose and gums